city41/kof94te/findings/howToPlay.md

 press A to enter team select
 3b72c
 1558
-36e66 (this is what it first writes upon A pressed) -- loads background sprites 36fea -- loads character sprites
+36e66 (this is what it first writes upon A pressed) 36fea
 37046 -- runs team select

 press A to enter member select